mstevetodd/EngineDriver_Home/docs/operation/interface.rst

 .. note::
    :class: note-ed-hidden-title

-   See the `Preferences page <../configuration/preferences.html>`_ for details on the preferences that can be set.
+   See the :doc:`Preferences page </configuration/preferences>` for details on the preferences that can be set.

 |br|